ObsidianLabs/eos-studio-docs/source/getting-started/web.rst

 EOS Studio Web
 ===========================================

+..
   EOS Studio Web is a powerful in-browser IDE designed for the complete development process of EOSIO smart contracts.
 The web IDE will handle everything from cloud-based contract compilation to cloud-hosted networks.
   No need to download, install, and configure the EOSIO development environment anymore.
 Now, anyone can start a blockchain project within seconds.

   In addition, many experienced blockchain teams will now share their open source smart contracts and tutorial resources on EOS Studio Web to help new users get started.
 From today, smart contract development is redefined.
   Open your browser and enjoy a new blockchain development experience!

-Open EOS Studio Web at https://app.eossstudio.io
+EOS Studio Web is available at https://app.eossstudio.io.

 Log in with GitHub
 ===========================================